 5. Connect smokers to quit-smoking benefits

 Smokers covered under Health First Colorado (Medicaid) get free quit-smoking benefits, including counseling and medication with no copay.
 Review details of treatment plans, CPT billing codes, medications and more with the provider at a glance benefit card, detailed provider fact sheet and the one-page benefit chart.
-Learn more about what’s offered.
+Learn more about tobacco cessation through HCPF.

 If you have patients who are pregnant and struggling to quit, there are special resources to help.
 BABY & ME –Tobacco Free Program TM helps expecting moms be healthier for themselves and their baby.

 Vaping has skyrocketed in popularity in recent years.
 Learn more about what you can do to address vaping as a health care provider.
 Learn more about vaping, generally.

 Smoke-Free Teen, a website from the U.S. Centers for Disease Control and Prevention, also provides free quit support for youth, including texting services, a mobile app, trained coaches, and healthy tips to handle stress and social pressure.